BardAllen/DeskBookingApplication/README.txt

 4. **No Overlapping Bookings:**
    - Users cannot book a desk that is already reserved by another user on the same day.

+5. **Can only book within 2 months of current date:**
+   - users cannot book a desk over 2 months away, this is limited on the calendar.

 ## Generate Reports (#generate-reports)

 1. **Access Reports:**